groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 # Rules

 - All new components should go into the /components/ui folder in the format of: example-component.tsx unless otherwise specified
-- Some feature-specific compnents (like payday-interface.tsx) are located directly in the /components folder
+- Some feature-specific compnents for the main interfaces (like payday.tsx) are located directly in the /components folder

 # Frontend Implementation Instructions